Iron-slippers/WeatherPredict/README.md

 # WeatherPredict
-The decision of the hackathon on the topic of weather prediction based on data from the past.

 ### Setting the task
 Participants are asked to algorithmically predict weather conditions based on some measurement history.
 The teams perform the following tasks: